MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Create_and_configure_host_pools_and_session_hosts_AADDS.md

 1. Back on the **Application groups** tab of the **Create a workspace** blade, select **Review + create**.
 1. On the **Review + create** tab of the **Create a workspace** blade, select **Create**.

-### Exercise 2: Validate Azure Windows Virtual Desktop environment
+### Exercise 2: Validate Azure Virtual Desktop environment

 The main tasks for this exercise are as follows:

 1. Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer
-1. Subscribe to a Windows Virtual Desktop workspace
+1. Subscribe to a Azure Virtual Desktop workspace
-1. Test Windows Virtual Desktop apps
+1. Test Azure Virtual Desktop apps

 #### Task 1: Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer

 1. Within the Remote Desktop session to **az140-cl-vm11a**, start Microsoft Edge and navigate to [Windows Desktop client download page](https://go.microsoft.com/fwlink/?linkid=2068602) and, when prompted, run its installation by following prompts.
 Select the option **Install for all users on this machine**.
 1. Once the installation completes, start the Remote Desktop client.

-#### Task 2: Subscribe to a Windows Virtual Desktop workspace
+#### Task 2: Subscribe to a Azure Virtual Desktop workspace

 1. In the **Remote Desktop** client window, select **Subscribe** and, when prompted, sign in with the **aaduser1** credentials (using its userPrincipalName attribute as the user name and **Pa55w.rd1234** as its password.